 - The Class Teacher is the first point of contact should you wish to raise a concern about your child.
 It is the Class Teacher’s responsibility to plan for teaching and learning and to make judgements based on your child’s progress.

-- The SENCo will monitor the progress of all the children on the SEN register and will monitor the effectiveness of intervention for children throughout the school.
-The SENCo will review IEPs, set up meetings and refer children to outside agencies.
+- The ANL/SENDCo will monitor the progress of all the children on the SEND register and will monitor the effectiveness of intervention for children throughout the school.
+The SENDCo will review My Plans, set up meetings and refer children to outside agencies.

-- There is a trained Teaching Assistants that work across the school, and they support your child on a daily basis with teaching and learning.
+- There are trained Teaching Assistants that work across the school, and they support your child on a daily basis with teaching and learning.

-- At Membury the the SENCo works closely with the head of school, and leads the half-termly pupil progress meetings and ensures that provision and support is available for children with SEN.
+- At Membury the ANL/SENDCo works closely with the head of school, and leads the half-termly pupil progress meetings and ensures that provision and support is available for children with SEND.